Whiskey in the Jar: History

 The song's exact origins are unknown.
 A number of its lines and the general plot resemble those of a contemporary broadside ballad "Patrick Fleming" (also called "Patrick Flemmen he was a Valiant Soldier") about Irish highwayman Patrick Fleming, who was executed in 1650.

 In the book The Folk Songs of North America, folk music historian Alan Lomax suggests that the song originated in the 17th century and that John Gay's 1728 The Beggar's Opera was inspired by Gay hearing an Irish ballad-monger singing "Whiskey in the Jar".
 In regard to the history of the song, Lomax states, "The folk of seventeenth century Britain liked and admired their local highwaymen; and in Ireland (or Scotland) where the gentlemen of the roads robbed English landlords, they were regarded as national patriots.
 Such feelings inspired this rollicking ballad."

 At some point, the song came to the United States and was a favourite in Colonial America because of its irreverent attitude toward British officials.
 The American versions are sometimes set in America and deal with American characters.
 One such version from Massachusetts is about Alan McCollister, an Irish-American soldier who is sentenced to death by hanging for robbing British officials.

 The song appeared in a form close to its modern version in a precursor called "The Sporting Hero, or, Whiskey in the Bar" in a mid-1850s broadsheet.
 In his book Irish Street Ballads, the song collector Colm Ó Lochlainn described how his mother learnt "Whiskey in the Jar" in Limerick in 1870 from a man called Buckley who came from Cork.
 When Ó Lochlainn included the song in Irish Street Ballads, he wrote down the lyrics from memory as he had learnt them from his mother.
 He called the song "There's Whiskey in the Jar", and the lyrics are virtually identical to the version that was used by Irish bands in the 1960s such as the Dubliners.
 The Ó Lochlainn version refers to the "far fam'd Kerry mountain" rather than the Cork and Kerry mountains, as appears in some versions.

 The song also appears under the title "There's Whiskey in the Jar" in the Joyce collection, but that only includes the melody line without any lyrics.
 Versions of the song were collected in the 1920s in Northern Ireland by song collector Sam Henry.
 It is Roud Folk Song Index no. 533.
+It has also been described as an Irish drinking song.